pandas-dev/pandas/doc/source/development/contributing_codebase.rst

    git diff upstream/master --name-only -- "*.py" | xargs -r flake8

-Note that on OSX, the ``-r`` flag is not available, so you have to omit it and run this slightly modified command::
+Note that on macOS, the ``-r`` flag is not available, so you have to omit it and run this slightly modified command::

    git diff upstream/master --name-only -- "*.py" | xargs flake8